 Disease and illness are mysterious and hard to understand.
 We can only be defensive against disease, and once we have it, we are at mercy of it.

 Nothing could be farther from the truth.
 Disease is a byproduct of the natural law of cause and effect.
 It can only arise if conditions are in place for it to develop due to a number of imbalances that cause our body’s self-healing mechanism to malfunction.

-These imbalances can be the product of genetics, diet, environment, lifestyle and emotional/mental patterns.
+These imbalances can be the product of genetics, diet, environment, lifestyle, and emotional/mental patterns.
 If there is enough imbalance to override the body’s protective and healing mechanisms, illness will inevitably form.

 We are the gatekeepers of our body and health, and if we have caused imbalances (knowingly or unknowingly), we can also choose to consciously remove them.
 We are not the victims of our outside world, rather, we are the products of our own choices, habits, and patterns.

 All in all, does detox work to help the body heal?
 Absolutely!
 Disease doesn’t befall us – it is created.
-If we consciously choose to live a life that is harmonious to natural law, we will ensure health for life.
+If we consciously choose to live a life that is harmonious with natural law, we will ensure health for life.

-Taking preventative measures is the essential course of action, since effects are harder, more expensive, and more time-consuming to correct.
-And if we do experience symptoms of illness, it is only a sign for the need for self-reflection and course readjustment.
+Taking preventative measures is the essential course of action, since the effects are harder, more expensive, and more time-consuming to correct.
+And if we do experience symptoms of illness, it is only a sign of the need for self-reflection and course readjustment.
 Illness reminds us that we are off-course and gives us the nudge we need to correct it.

 I hope you learned all about what entails detoxing and the main misconceptions about detox and the body.
 Indeed, detoxification as a modality of healing and regeneration has been around for thousands of years.